binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Graphical challenge

-The only challenge I face was with the CSS to play with the good text transformation.
+The only challenge I face was with the CSS.
+To play with the good text transformation.
 So for this HTML:

 ```html
 <div class="conteneur">